 And then our everything changed.

 I became ill in January 2014.
 A headache that came one day and has never left.
 Often, pain so bad I can’t walk.
 Worse than being in labour most days.
-Being a Spoonie, can stop life for a while, but maybe it’s a new adventure.
+Being chronically ill, can stop life for a while, but maybe it’s a new adventure.
 One that has tested us to the core, but proven we’re strong, and reinforced us a family unit; making us formidable.
 People call me brave, I don’t think so.
 But it’s not just me that has to be brave: Joel, Zeke and Luca are just as bold, they fight this battle with me; grieving, angry, resilient, sad and determined in moments; how it affects us all in turn.

 Being chronically ill tests mine and Joel’s relationship regularly.
 He works so hard; doing 3 jobs!
 His stressful day job as head of a large team; being the main carer; looking after the kids, cleaning the animals and doing anything our PA can’t do.
 He is also my unpaid carer; pulling my socks off because I’ve no energy left at night or helping me to the bathroom when I struggle with those measly few paces and helping me shower when I can’t.

 Someone told him the other day that he was a better man than them, that they didn’t think they could stay if it was them!
 Joel was stunned, but relationships often fail when a partner becomes chronically ill.
 Our love for each other has grown, if anything; even though our life has changed.
 I’m only brave enough to fight, because of that.
 The trust, understanding and continuing need to make each other laugh, assures me I’ll always have that friendship and love.